 The European Union for Local Development Programme - EU PRO Plus is designed to contribute to reduction of socio-economic disparities in Serbia.
 It will support Šumadija and Western Serbia and South and Eastern Serbia, the two less developed regions, to tackle persistent underutilisation of development potentials and reduce social exclusion.
 While building on the momentum created by its three predecessors, this Programme will enhance territorial development management, support economic growth, and improve social infrastructure and cohesion.
-The Programme Agreement signed in December 2020 is amended in November 2021 to allow for targeted assistance to COVID-19 economic recovery.
+The Programme Agreement signed in December 2020 is amended in November 2021 to allow for targeted assistance to COVID-19 economic recovery, and again in December 2023 to allow for assistance in rehabilitation of flood-caused damages.